-

 Suppose we have the following trivial docker image, where we simploy add a dummy

-.
+release.
 We then build a testing layer using release as a base and add in our tests.
 Here we just copy in a directory containing a bash script of arbitrary tests.
-The only requirement is that it exits with a0
+The only requirement is that it exits with a0when tests pass, or anything else when they fail.Finally we call

-to ensure that on a regular build, we only build the app without the testing layer.For Autotest to work, we need to create a
+FROM releaseto ensure that on a regular build, we only build the app without the testing layer.For Autotest to work, we need to create a

-so that it builds and runs the test layer from our image.
-We can test it locally (with a deliberate test failure):Now that it works locally we just need to enable Autotest in the Dockerhub settings.
+testso that it builds and runs the test layer from our image.
+We can test it locally (with a deliberate test failure):$ docker-compose -f docker-compose.test.yml up sut ... sut_1 | Executing tests... sut_1 | OK - example-app should run fine sut_1 | FAIL - example-app should run fine sut_1 | PASSED: 1 FAILED: 1 docker-autotest-example_sut_1 exited with code 1Now that it works locally we just need to enable Autotest in the Dockerhub settings.

 Full example repository: Autotest-example.